neo4j-devtools/relate/documentation/FIRST_USE_GUIDE.md

 ## Connecting to remote environments
-To connect to a remote environment, such as our demo server, you need to initialize a remote env:
+To connect to a remote environment, such as our demo server, you need to initialize a remote environment:
 ```shell script
 relate env:init
 ```